aai-institute/lakefs-spec/hack/README.md

-# Useful resources for development on `lakefs-spec`
+# Useful resources for development on lakeFS-spec

 This document contains information on the resources in this directory, and how they can be used in development and testing.